 Sparring gloves, like boxing gloves and training gloves, have extra paddings.

-This protects your hand, knuckles, and, most importantly, your training partner, sparring partners, or coach.
-Because of the padding, the gloves for sparring are a bit on the heavier side.
+The padding protects your hand, knuckles, and, most importantly, your training partner, sparring partners, or coach.
+Because of the padding, the gloves for sparring are the heavier gloves, among others.

 iv.
 Competition Boxing Gloves

 Competition gloves are the real thing when it comes to boxing.
 They feature less padding on the knuckles, and so the opponent (and you) can feel each and every punch.

 Competition gloves are generally divided into two categories, amateur and professional.
 These are typically done by weight category that we will see in our Weight guide.

 Materials of the Gloves

 Boxing gloves were used to be made entirely of genuine leather in the good old days, and nowadays, the gloves are made of synthetic or machine-made leather.
 Genuine leather was used for its durability, high quality, and breathability, and that leads to less moisture being trapped inside.
 These are the features that made leather gloves the glove of choice.